What to Pack For a Beach Day?

 For now though, the majority of usually tightly-packed and closed spaces in tourist locations are closed to the public.
 However, nature’s bounty-like beaches provide ample space for social distancing – to ensure your health and safety.

-If you are planning for a beach day or holiday, now more than ever, you need to ensure that you carry everything you need – for your safety and convenience, and everything should fit in your ‘beach’ bag.
+If you are planning for a beach day or holiday, now more than ever, you need to ensure that you carry everything you need like a pair of crocs – for your safety and convenience, and everything should fit in your ‘beach’ bag.

 Further Reading: Holiday Checklist and Packing Tips for Travel with Small Kids